Zooplankton

-Zooplankton are the animal component of the planktonic community ("zoo" comes from the Greek word for animal).
+Zooplankton are the heterotrophic component of the planktonic community, having to consume other organisms to thrive.
+The name comes from Ancient Greek ζῷον (zōîon), meaning "animal", and πλαγκτός (planktós), meaning "drifter, wanderer, roamer", and thus, "animal drifter".
 Plankton are aquatic organisms that are unable to swim effectively against currents.
 Consequently, they drift or are carried along by currents in the ocean, or by currents in seas, lakes or rivers.

-Zooplankton can be contrasted with phytoplankton, which are the plant component of the plankton community ("phyto" comes from the Greek word for plant).
-Zooplankton are heterotrophic (other-feeding), whereas phytoplankton are autotrophic (self-feeding).
-In other words, zooplankton cannot manufacture their own food.
-Rather, they must eat other plants or animals instead.
-In particular, they eat phytoplankton, which are generally smaller than zooplankton.
+Zooplankton can be contrasted with phytoplankton (cyanobacteria and microalgae), which are the plant-like component of the plankton community (the "phyto-" prefix comes from φῠτόν, although taxonomically not plants).
+Zooplankton are heterotrophic (other-feeding), whereas phytoplankton are autotrophic (self-feeding), often generating biological energy and macromolecules through chlorophyllic carbon fixation using sunlight – in other words, zooplankton cannot manufacture their own food, while phytoplankton can.
+As a result, zooplankton must acquire nutrients by feeding on other organisms such as phytoplankton, which are generally smaller than zooplankton.
 Most zooplankton are microscopic but some (such as jellyfish) are macroscopic, meaning they can be seen with the naked eye.

 Many protozoans (single-celled protists that prey on other microscopic life) are zooplankton, including zooflagellates, foraminiferans, radiolarians, some dinoflagellates and marine microanimals.
 Macroscopic zooplankton include pelagic cnidarians, ctenophores, molluscs, arthropods and tunicates, as well as planktonic arrow worms and bristle worms.

-The distinction between plants and animals often breaks down in very small organisms.
-Recent studies of marine microplankton have indicated over half of microscopic plankton are mixotrophs.
-A mixotroph is an organism that can behave sometimes as though it were a plant and sometimes as though it were an animal, using a mix of autotrophy and heterotrophy.
+The distinction between autotrophy and heterotrophy often breaks down in very small organisms.
+Recent studies of marine microplankton have indicated over half of microscopic plankton are mixotrophs, which can obtain energy and carbon from a mix of internal plastids and external sources.
 Many marine microzooplankton are mixotrophic, which means they could also be classified as phytoplankton.